Occidental signs four-year deal with jet-maker Airbus for carbon credits

 The value of the agreement was not disclosed.
 Occidental has scheduled an investor update on its low carbon business for Wednesday.

-Construction on Occidental's direct air capture (DAC) facility is expected to begin in the second half of this year in west Texas, home of the top U.S. shale oil field, the company said.
+Occidental said construction on its direct air capture (DAC) facility is expected to begin in the second half of this year in the Permian basin, the top U.S. shale oil field in western Texas and southeastern New Mexico.
+The plant's location has not been disclosed.

 The potential cost of the project has not been disclosed.
 Construction was expected to take around two years.